 Both are popular for their ease of growth, abundant blooms, and impressive growth, but overall there are some distinguishing features of these plants.

-There are normally many types of Supertunias and wave petunias to choose from at your local greenhouse, so we put this guide together to discuss the difference between these two categories of petunias.
+There are normally many types of Supertunias and Wave petunias to choose from at greenhouses and growing centers, so we put this guide together to discuss the difference between these two types of petunias.

 A quick disclaimer

-For example, while most wave petunias are ground covers and don’t do have much height, there are series of wave petunias (Tidal Wave petunias) that can mound quite a bit.
+For example, while most Wave petunias are ground covers and don’t do have much height, there are some series of Wave petunias (like Tidal Wave petunias) that can mound quite a bit.

-The same is true for Supertunias — there are many series of Supertunias, some of which will have some small differences in their growth and care needs.
+The same is true for Supertunias — there are many series of Supertunias, some of which will have differences in their growth, and care needs.

 Both can be planted as groundcovers or borders or in pots and hanging baskets.

 Wave petunias are aggressive ground covering annuals that can be grown from seed —often making these plants the more affordable option.
 Due to their spreading nature, Wave petunias grow great in flower beds and gardens; they can also grow well in pots or hanging baskets.

 Supertunias, on the other hand, can be thought of as an “elite” version of Wave petunias.
 Supertunias were bred to bloom profusely, self-deadhead, and will spread similar to a wave petunia.

 It can be difficult to compare Wave petunias and Supertunias because in a lot of ways they are very similar: they both are annuals, easy-care, produce beautiful blooms, and are very popular among growers.